AlexandruCalinica/vanilla-marketplace/README.md

 ```sh
 node -v
 ```
-to verify that the installation was successfull.
+to verify that the installation was successful.

 ### Install MongoDB
 In order to run the MongoDB database efficiently across various operating systems we're going to deploy and run a docker image containing the official MongoDB instalation.